Photofacial Before & Aftercare Tips You’ll Learn During Laser Training

 But did you know there are certain things you should do before and after a photofacial treatment for the best results?

-During cosmetic laser training at National Laser Institute, you will learn pre- and post-patient care for a variety of laser treatments, including photofacials!
+During one of National Laser Institute’s cosmetic laser courses, you will learn patient care for a variety of laser treatments, including photofacials!

 What to Do Before a Photofacial

 - Ask questions.
-Many first-time photofacial patients inquire about things like cost, how photofacials work and number of treatments needed for the best results.
-During cosmetic laser training, you will learn how to evaluate a client during a consultation to see if they would benefit from a photofacial.
+Many first-time photofacial patients inquire about things like cost, how photofacials work and the number of treatments needed for the best results.
+Laser certification and training will help you understand the consultation process and evaluate clients to see if they would benefit from a photofacial.